Student housing & student accommodation

-University life equals shared accommodation.
-But what's the best option for you: life in the halls or a student house?
+University life equals shared student accommodation.
+But what’s the best option for you: life in the halls or in student housing?
+We’ve put together a brief guide to uni accommodation to help you decide.

 Student halls